-It was an extremely productive and impactful career, albeit one that was also filled with injuries, including at least three recorded concussions.
-Kuechly earned more than $63 million in his career with Carolina, and was a Pro Bowl selection in seven of his eight NFL seasons.
+After an extremely productive and impactful career, that was also filled with injuries, including at least three recorded concussions, Kuechly earned more than $63 million in his career with Carolina, and was a Pro Bowl selection in seven of his eight NFL seasons.

-Kuechly was also a five-time first-team All-Pro, a two-time second-team All-Pro, a three-time Butkus Award winner, and led the NFL in tackles twice.
-Not to mention also winning the NFL Defensive Rookie of the Year Award and the NFL Defensive Player of the Year Award.
+Kuechly was also a five-time First-team All-Pro, a two-time Second-team All-Pro, a three-time Butkus Award winner, and led the NFL in tackles twice, while also winning the NFL Defensive Rookie of the Year Award, and the NFL Defensive Player of the Year Award.

 He ends his career with 1,092 tackles, 75 tackles for loss, 18 interceptions, 12.5 sacks, nine fumble recoveries, and two defensive touchdowns in 118 career games.
 He also started in every game he played.